 Dr. Bowers has published more than 60 peer-reviewed articles.
 Below is a list of selected publications.
 View her publications on PubMed.

 - Houston KE, Peli E, Goldstein RB and Bowers AR.
 Driving with hemianopia, VI: Peripheral prisms and perceptual-motor training improve blind-side detection of people with hemianopia.
 Transl.
 Vis.
 Sci.
 Technol.
 2018;7(1):5.

 - Alberti C, Goldstein RB, Peli E, and Bowers AR.
 Driving with hemianopia, V: Do individuals with hemianopia spontaneously adapt their gaze scanning to differing hazard detection demands?
 Transl.
 Vis.
 Sci.
 Technol.
 2017;6(5):11.

 - Bowers AR.
 Driving with homonymous visual field loss: a review of the literature.
 Clin Exp Optom.
 2016;99(5):402-18.

 - Bowers AR, Sheldon SS, DeCarlo DK, Peli E. Bioptic Telescope Use and Driving Patterns of Drivers with Age-Related Macular Degeneration.
 Transl Vis Sci Technol.
 2016;5(5):5.

 - Bowers AR, Keeney K, Peli E. Randomized, placebo-controlled clinical trial of peripheral prism glasses for hemianopia.
 JAMA Ophthalmol.
 2014;132(2):214-222.

 Jing Xu, PhD

 Christian Lehsing, MSc

 More than 20 trainees have worked in Dr. Bowers’ laboratory.
-To view the complete list of alumni, download her CV [PDF].
+To view the complete list of alumni, visit her laboratory webpage.